datacamp-content-public/Intro-to-Epidemiology-in-R/slides/chapter_1_b7ea212d0bae6a3d3514dd58c35b060d.md

 `@lower_third`
-name: Carrie Nielson, PhD
+name: Carrie Nielson, MPH, PhD
-title: Associate Professor
+title: Associate Professor, OHSU-PSU School of Public Health

 `@script`
 In this exercise, you'll calculate prevalence, one of the basic epidemiologic measures of disease burden.